 While the other person will have done their best to prepare, playing with butts can sometimes mean dealing with a small mess.
 Be ready with some wet wipes as well as laying down a dark towel on the bed or table where the massage will take place.

 Gloves are a great idea for prostate massage.
-Not only do they help with clean up, but they help smooth the edges of fingernails.
+Not only do they help with cleaning up, but they help smooth the edges of fingernails.
 With the tissue of the rectum being so sensitive, having only smooth surfaces come in contact with them is a big help.
-If you’ve got long fingernails you can even pad the tips of the gloves with a little bit of cotton.
+If you’ve got long fingernails, you can even pad the tips of the gloves with a little bit of cotton.

 How do you massage your own prostate?

 While it might feel awkward your first time, it’s an easy skill to learn.
-And it’s helpful to become familiar with your own body before having your prostate massaged by a partner, because you’ll be better able to communicate what works for you.
+And it’s helpful to become familiar with your own body before having your prostate massaged by a partner because you’ll be better able to communicate what works for you.
+Follow these six steps:

 Throw down a towel and get comfortable on your bed.
-While a number of positions are possible, laying on your back with your knees bent is a good way to start.
+While many positions are possible, laying on your back with your knees bent is a good way to start.

 Begin by simply pressing against the prostate gently and seeing how it feels.
 Experiment with circular strokes and different levels of pressure.